julian-lagattuta/Logisim-CPU-LC3/README.md

 # Logisim-CPU-LC3
 An LC3 machine made with logic gates in Logisim.
+Made to prepare for the logic gate elective I created while teaching at SummerTech.
+Logisim lets you combine logic gates to build circuits.
+LC3 is an educational assembly and machine language.
+Only a select few instructions are supported, but enough for Turing completeness.

 # Watch a video of it running